-Sentence of the day from Chris Dillow:
+Sentence of the end of the year from Chris Dillow:

 I agree with Kweli Jaoko on this with the usual caveat that I don't agree with the west/rest division: